ORSHIN/tropic-adf/blogpost.md

 **Injectable** is already fixed by the usage of Link Layer encryption.

 **Mitigating BLESA**: The BLESA threat applies to a BLE Central devices, however, since our Crypto Wallet is a Peripheral, we can fix it by disabling Central capabilities in the BLE stack when compiling it.

+**ETSI EN 303 645 process threats

+The ETSI EN 303 645 is a standard for the cybersecurity of IoT devices.
+It is a mix of technical requirements (e.g., "no default password") and procedures (e.g., “keep software updated”).
+The positive aspect of the standard is the pragmatic approach in defining tangible results that the IoT device manufacturer should reach and how they can be demonstrated.

+For this work, we focused on selecting the process-oriented requirements to discuss their relevance in securing the lifecycle of cryptographic wallets.
+These requirements help ensure secure development, deployment, and maintenance practices.

+We have developed 9 process ADs, each named according to the number and section of the relevant standard.

+The standard is divided into the following high-level sections, where we highlight the process requirements we selected:

+- *5.1*: No universal default passwords

+- *5.2*: Implement a means to manage reports of vulnerabilities.
+Process requirements:
+  - 5.2-1: Define and publish a vulnerability disclosure policy
+  - 5.2-2: Follow a documented vulnerability management process
+  - 5.2-3: Maintain and monitor a Software Bill of Materials (SBOM)

+- *5.3*: Keep software updated.
+Process requirements:
+  - 5.3-8: Ensure timely security updates
+  - 5.3-13: Define and adhere to a support period for security updates
+  - 5.3-14: Define hardware replacement support for constrained devices

+- *5.4*: Securely store sensitive security parameters

+- *5.5*: Communicate securely.
+Process requirement:
+  - 5.5-8: Define and maintain secure management processes for critical security parameters

+- *5.6*: Minimize exposed attack surfaces.
+Process requirements:
+  - 5.6-6: Minimize code to reduce the attack surface
+  - 5.6-7: Ensure software runs with the least necessary privileges
+  - 5.6-9: Implement secure development processes

+- *5.7*: Ensure software integrity

+- *5.8*: Ensure that personal data is secure

+- *5.9*: Make systems resilient to outages

+- *5.10*: Examine system telemetry data

+- *5.11*: Make it easy for users to delete user data

+- *5.12*: Make installation and maintenance of devices easy

+- *5.13*: Validate input data

+Even consolidated sets of process requirements, such as those from the ETSI EN 303 645 standard, are not fully mapped to threat models.
+Instead, they are fixed in their specification and lack flexibility depending on their application context.
+With the logical structure of ADs, it is possible to reveal hidden hierarchical structures and uncover links and references among individual requirements when modeling process requirements.
+In the context of ETSI EN 303 645, while the provisions already allow for grouping of requirements, it is likely that requirements from different provisions reference common themes.
+Additionally, some requirements may contain directives that are more precisely specified in other requirements.
+Utilizing the AD data structure helps highlight these connections and relationships among requirements, enabling a comprehensive understanding of the requirement set and facilitating better specification and organization.

+For instance, vulnerability management links to secure development practices and update processes, showing how multiple requirements reinforce each other to mitigate shared risks.
+To highlight these interconnections, we directly link ADs when necessary using the “@” notation.

+As a practical evaluation of the AD framework on the process requirements of ETSI EN 303 645, we searched the knowledge base of ADs based on real-world needs.
+The multiple ways of categorizing ADs allow us to perform this operation more precisely than with the grouping by provisions.
+For example, when searching for all requirements aimed at addressing vulnerabilities, using the tags field allows us to immediately identify the following requirements: 5.2-1, 5.2-2, 5.2-3, 5.3-8.
+We can observe that although grouping by provision maintains some degree of cohesion among requirements, some scattering may still occur when searching for high-level concepts.
+This extraction proves very helpful in situations where adopters of a standard are interested in gathering all relevant requirements about specific processes and procedures.